-Mel and Isabel Gordon, owners and founders of Atmospheric Water Generator, LLC, first met in 2005 while Mel was living in Polk County and Isabel was still living in South Florida.
+Mel and Isabel Gordon, owners and founders of Atmospheric Water Generator, LLC d/b/a Quench Innovations, first met in 2005 while Mel was living in Polk County and Isabel was still living in South Florida.
 Mel, who's originally from Bloomsburg, PA, received an honorary discharge from active duty in the United States Air Force and wanted to live in a warm climate.
 Isabel, who's originally from Guadalajara, Mexico, relocated to Fort Lauderdale, after selling a temporary employment agency she founded in St. Louis, MO, to assist her aging parents.

 Mel and Isabel shared the story behind their journey, including their source of inspiration, challenges they faced along the way, what they ultimately hope to accomplish and advice for aspiring entrepreneurs.